iboates/osm2pgsql-topology/README.md

 ## Example 2: Waterway mapping

-Inspired by the presentation by Amanda McCann at the State of the Map Europe 2024 conference.
+Inspired by the presentation by Amanda McCann about [Waterwaymap.org](https://github.com/amandasaurus/waterwaymap.org) at the State of the Map Europe 2024 conference.

 You can create a waterway network using the style file at `./mnt/style/style_waterways.lua`: